-The death must be registered over the telephone with the register office in the borough where the death took place.
+The death must be registered in person with the register office in the borough where the death took place.
 If the person has died outside of Waltham Forest, you can find out how to register using the GOV.uk website.

 A relative should register the death.

 If a relative cannot register the death, someone else can do it if they: